JanZaDo/Flowfield-Music/README.md

 ##Project

 We started from a Max patch called [The Crowd](https://cycling74.com/tutorials/node-recipe-02-the-crowd) that uses node.js for Max MSP.
 Crowd uses an agent simulation library to generate complex behaviour.
 We are using the agents and epicenter location to control sounds.
-We are sending the epicentre x and y positions and the "togertherness vs loneliness" values of the agents to Live Ableton as midi notes and OSC values.
+We are sending the epicentre x and y positions, agents' x and y positions and the "togertherness vs solitude" values of the agents to Live Ableton as midi notes and OSC values.
 The crowd simulation patch has a parameter that measures how close or far apart the agents are to each other depending on their position.
 We are interested in those values to send to Ableton Live to control the notes on the different midi tracks.

 ***